 After you clean up and organize your data, you will have two columns, one for the impression device and another for the conversion device.
 The impression device column shows where people saw or clicked the ad and the conversion device column shows where people converted.
-For example, a user can click on your ad from an iPhone device and converts on Desktop Computer.
-In this case, you will see the impression device as iPhone and the conversion device as Desktop.
+For example, a user can click on your ad from an iPhone device and convert to Desktop Computer.
+In this case, you will see the impression device like iPhone and the conversion device as Desktop.

-You can use the IF formula to tell excel if the impression device equals to the conversion device this means a “mono device” conversion, otherwise return “cross device”.
+You can use the IF formula to tell excel if the impression device equals the conversion device this means a “mono device” conversion, otherwise, return “cross-device”.

 Create a pivot table

-Once you create a pivot table, you can now see the aggregated data of your conversion type, how many cross-device conversion happened compared to mono device conversions:
+Once you create a pivot table, you can now see the aggregated data of your conversion type, how many cross-device conversions happened compared to mono device conversions:

 This takes us to one of the most popular questions, why my Facebook data and Google Analytics doesn’t match?
 The top two reasons as follows: